bwsw/sj-platform/SJDocs/source/Tutorial.rst

 A complete pipeline can be rendered as in the diagram below:

 .. figure:: _static/SflowDemo.png

+   Picture 2.1

-Green, yellow, purple and red blocks are managed and evaluated by SJ-Platform.
-These are the *'sflow-csv-input'* module, the *'sflow-process'* module, the *'sflow-src-ip-output'* and the *'sflow-src-dst-output'* modules and the *'sflow-fallback-output'* module, respectively.
+Green, yellow, purple and red blocks within the SJ-Platform scope rectangular area are managed and evaluated by SJ-Platform.

+These are:
+- *'sflow-csv-input'* module - a regular input module that transforms CSV data into T-streams;
+- *'sflow-process'* module - a process module for micro-batch data processing;
+- *'sflow-src-ip-output'* and *'sflow-src-dst-output'* modules - two output modules that store processed data from T-streams into PostgreSQL;
+- *'sflow-fallback-output'* module - an output module to store incorrect data to a separate table in PostgreSQL.

 The blocks beyond the SJ-Platform area represent external systems.
 The data come to the CSV input module from the sFlow reporter.
 It sends sFlow records in CSV format to the input module.
-Then the input module parses CSV-lines into avro records and puts the parsed data into the *'sflow-avro'* stream of T-streams type.
-After that, the batch processing module parses avro records into sFlow records, and then:
+Then the input module serialises CSV-lines with Apache Avro and puts the data into the *'sflow-avro'* stream of T-streams type.
+After that, the batch processing module uses parsed data to:

 - computes traffic for the source IP and puts it in *'src-ip-stream'*;
 - computes traffic between the source and the destination and puts it in *'src-dst-stream'*.